SQream/sqream_docs/reference/blue_console.rst

    * - ``Ctrl-e``
      - Goes to the end of the command line.
    * - ``Ctrl-u``
-     - Deletes from cursor to the beginning of the command line.
+     - Deletes from the cursor to the beginning of the command line.
    * - ``Ctrl-k``
      - Deletes from the cursor to the end of the command line.
    * - ``Ctrl-w``